learn-the-web/topics/domains/index.md

 There are lots of different e-mail providers and hosts often provide e-mail exchange also.
 But it’s best to purchase your e-mail from another provider.
 I often buy my e-mail services from [FastMail](https://www.fastmail.com/).

-*Make sure your e-mail provider supports custom domains—FastMail only supports this in their more expensive packages ([Enhanced](https://www.fastmail.com/signup/personal.html)).*
+*Make sure your e-mail provider supports custom domains—FastMail only supports this in their more expensive packages. ([The standard package works great!](https://www.fastmail.com/signup/))*

 #### E-mail server DNS records